feathersjs-ecosystem/feathers-swift/README.md

 ### Further Help

-Feathers is extensively documented so please take a look at the source if you have any questions about how something works.
+Feathers is extensively documented so please take a look at the source code if you have any questions about how something works.
-You can also ping me in the [Feathers' slack team](slack.feathersjs.com) @brendan.
+You can also ping me in the [Feathers' slack team](https://slack.feathersjs.com) @brendan.

 Cheers! :beers: